ying-tang/help-documentation/_commontech/Customer_3.0.1_Point_Release.md

 #### August 15, 2016

-The official version of these Release Notes is maintained on the customer help site: http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.0.1_Point_Release/

 #### Release Notes

 This 3.0.1 Point Release is created primarily to fix some bugs that were affecting a few of our customers.
 Here are the changes that may affect your customer experience: